realran/Docs/docs/Getting Started/Get a Random Number.md

 import "@realrancrypto/contracts@2.1.0/src/VRFConsumerBaseV2.sol";
 ```

 The contract also includes pre-configured values for the necessary request parameters such as `callbackGasLimit`, `requestConfirmations`.
 When you deploy your own contract, you can use the same value as provided in the contract.
-For the parameter `keyHash`, `vrfCoordinator`, You can change its value based on different networks.
+For the parameter `keyHash`, `vrfCoordinator`, you can change its value based on different networks.

 ###  Compile the `VRFConsumerV2.sol` contract